-2011/2024(INI) - 17/10/2011
+2011/2024(INI) - 15/11/2011 - Text adopted by Parliament, single reading

-The Committee on the Internal Market and Consumer Protection adopted an own-initiative report by Emma McCLARKIN (ECR, UK) on the implementation of the Professional Qualifications Directive (2005/36/EC).
+The European Parliament adopted by 463 votes to 163, with 17 abstentions a resolution on the implementation of the Professional Qualifications Directive (2005/36/EC).

-It notes that professional mobility is a key factor for economic development and sustainable economic recovery, and that according to the findings of the European Centre for the Development of Vocational Training, demand for highly skilled workers is expected to rise by over 16 million jobs in the EU between now and 2020.
+Parliament notes that professional mobility is a key factor for economic development and sustainable economic recovery, and that according to the findings of the European Centre for the Development of Vocational Training (CEDEFOP), demand for highly skilled workers is expected to rise by over 16 million jobs in the EU between now and 2020.
 However, one of the main reasons for difficulties in recognising academic titles and professional qualifications is a lack of confidence in the criteria used for accreditation and granting academic qualifications in the country of origin, so that there is an urgent need to establish automatic recognition measures by removing prejudice and formal national obstacles to recognition.

-Simplification for citizens: Members call on the Commission and Member States to encourage further mobility among professionals, since the relatively low numbers of mobile professionals is cause for concern and strategies must be devised to tackle this problem.
-They underline the result of a Eurobarometer survey of May 2011 according to which more than 50% of young people in Europe are willing or keen to work abroad.
-Accordingly, workers' mobility should be enhanced for citizens of the EU and indirect barriers should be eliminated, provided that a balance is struck between mobility and the quality of professional qualifications.
-Members recognise the need for modernisation of Directive 2005/36/EC (Profession Qualifications Directive) in order to guarantee a clear, robust legal framework.
+Simplification for citizens: Parliament calls on the Commission and Member States to encourage further mobility among professionals, since the relatively low numbers of mobile professionals is cause for concern and strategies must be devised to tackle this problem.
+It underlines the results of a Eurobarometer survey of May 2011 according to which more than 50% of young people in Europe are willing or keen to work abroad.
+It therefore urges the Member States, the competent authorities and the Commission to ensure that recognition of diplomas and certificates is on a par with recognition of professional qualifications, so as to create a genuine single market at European and international level and thereby avoid regulating what has already been regulated.

-They welcome the overall success of the automatic recognition procedure, but stress that the recognition process under the general system based on professional experience is excessively cumbersome and time-consuming for both the competent authorities and those engaged in certain professions.
-They call on the Commission to coordinate and consolidate the various sources of information currently available on issues relating to the recognition of professional qualifications - including National Contact Points (NCPs) and professional bodies - with the Your Europe portal, which signposts the single points of contact currently available under the Services Directive.
+Parliament welcomes the overall success of the automatic recognition procedure, but stress that the recognition process under the general system based on professional experience is excessively cumbersome and time-consuming for both the competent authorities and those engaged in certain professions.
+It calls on the Commission to coordinate and consolidate the various sources of information currently available on issues relating to the recognition of professional qualifications - including National Contact Points (NCPs) and professional bodies - with the Your Europe portal, which signposts the single points of contact currently available under the Services Directive.
 This will provide professionals, in their own language, with a public interface where they can upload documents, access and print their professional card, and obtain up-to-date information on the recognition process, and administrative information on competent authorities, professional bodies and the documents to be submitted.